-Within the initiatives of the Ministry of Cultural Heritage and Activities and Tourism concerning the inventorying, cataloguing and enhancing of the manuscript heritage, the Institute coordinates and manages the National Census of Manuscripts held in Italian Libraries, and their Bibliography.
+Within the initiatives of the Ministry of Cultural Heritage and Activities and Tourism concerning the inventorying, cataloguing and enhancing of the manuscript heritage, the Institute coordinates and manages the National Census of Manuscripts held in Italian Libraries, and the relating bibliography.
 Over 300 state, local, ecclesiastical and private libraries, but also some ecclesiastical archives, are participating in the project, thus contributing to its success by closely working with the Institute.

-The census and its realization build up an accessible online database (Manus OnLine), both for cataloguing and querying activities.
-The Libraries, Collections and Shelf Marks archive is combined with other archives containing author authority headings and images, aimed at enriching the manuscript descriptions.
+The Census project and its realization have make it possible to build up an accessible online database (Manus OnLine), both for cataloguing and online querying activities.
+The Libraries, Collections and Shelf Marks archive is combined with other archives containing authority headings and images, aimed at enriching the manuscript descriptions.

 The cataloguing choices reflect the rules edited in the Guida a una descrizione uniforme dei manoscritti e al loro censimento (Rome, ICCU, 1990) and all decisions taken in accordance with the Inventories and Catalogues Board, established by the General Directorate for Libraries and Cultural Institutes.

 Manus OnLine is a database containing the descriptions and digitized images of manuscripts held in Italian public, private and ecclesiastical libraries.